ng-Classic/ng-classic/aio/content/guide/deployment.md

 ### Requesting services from a different server (CORS)

-Angular developers may encounter a [*cross-origin resource sharing*](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing "Cross-origin resource sharing") error when making a service request \(typically a data service request\) to a server other than the application's own host server.
+Angular Classicdevelopers may encounter a [*cross-origin resource sharing*](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing "Cross-origin resource sharing") error when making a service request \(typically a data service request\) to a server other than the application's own host server.
 Browsers forbid such requests unless the server permits them explicitly.

 There isn't anything the client application can do about these errors.